 Originality: an intellectual creation should be “original” to enjoy the benefit of protection under the Law.
 Three decisions of the French Supreme Court rendered on March 7, 1986 are in favor of a broad application of the originality requirement to computer software.

 Effects of Protection

-Scope of protection: the functionalities of software are not protected by the author’s right (Tribunal of Commerce, Nanterre, February 9, 2007 – see also decision SAS Institute, ECJ, May 2, 2012).
+Scope of protection: the functionalities of software as well as the algorithm are not protected by the author’s right (Tribunal of Commerce, Nanterre, February 9, 2007 – see also decision SAS Institute, ECJ, May 2, 2012).

 Duration: the entire life of the author and seventy years after his death.